 Total gross profit increased \$7.8 million, or 9.6 percent, for the first quarter of 2007 compared to the first quarter of 2006.
-The increase in gross profit is primarily due to sales growth within our Aerospace segment for the first quarter of 2007 compared to the first quarter of 2006.
-Additionally, gross profit as a percentage of sales (gross margin) has improved by 0.7 percentage points as a result of higher sales volume, increased efficiencies and a growing business base at most of the Aerospace segment operating units.
+The increase in gross profit is primarily due to sales growth within our combined Aerospace Segments for the first quarter of 2007 compared to the first quarter of 2006.
+Additionally, gross profit as a percentage of sales (gross margin) has improved by 0.7 percentage points as a result of higher sales volume, increased efficiencies and a growing business base at most of the four reporting segments that comprise the Aerospace business.